-Measure each archer for their correct arrow length by having them hold their arms stretched out in front of them with their palms together.
-Place an arrow with the nock touching their breast bone just below the chin.
-The arrow should extend at least two inches past the tip of the fingers.
-Note that as an alternative, you may get the student to hold their arms out to their sides, and point their head towards the hand they will hold the bow with.
+Measure each archer for their correct arrow length by having them hold their arms out to their sides, and point their head towards the hand they will hold the bow with.
 With the nock at the tip of the chin, the arrow should as a minimum reach to the tips of the student's outstretched fingers.